-A general partnership is an association of at least two persons carrying on a business as coowners.
+A general partnership is an association of at least two persons carrying on a business as coowners, whether or not the persons intend to form a partnership.
 805 ILCS 206/202(a).
-Although no formal written agreement of partnership is required concerning partnership affairs, the partners must have at least a mutual intention to create a general partnership.
 Under the UPA (1997), each partner has the power to bind the partnership unless a third party with whom the partner is dealing has actual knowledge that the partner has no authority to act on behalf of the partnership in a particular matter.
 805 ILCS 206/301(1).
 The UPA (1997) has also introduced the concept of a statement of partnership authority, by which a partnership may file a statement in the public record that limits the authority of one or more partners to act on behalf of the partnership.
 See 805 ILCS 206/303(a)(2).
 In general, a statement of authority would be filed in the real estate records if it limits authority concerning transfers of real property and with the Secretary of State if it limits authority with respect to other property.
 Limitations on authority of a partner concerning real estate are effective if filed.
 See 805 ILCS 206/303(e).
 By contrast, a third party is not deemed to have knowledge of a limitation on authority concerning other property merely because the limitation is contained in a filed statement.
 See 805 ILCS 206/303(f).

 Although the statutes contain these and several other specific operational rules to govern partnership affairs, a written partnership agreement, if one exists, may alter a number of these rules.
 For example, the statutes provide that routine business affairs of the general partnership are to be governed by a majority vote of the general partners regardless of their respective ownership interests.
-805 ILCS 206/401(j), 206/401(f).
+805 ILCS 206/401(f), 206/401(j).
 Similarly, partners share equally in the profits and losses of the partnership, notwithstanding unequal contributions to the capital of the partnership.
 805 ILCS 206/401(b).
 A written partnership agreement may specify different voting requirements and different profit-sharing arrangements.
-805 ILCS 206/103(a).
+See 805 ILCS 206/103(a).
 Thus, counsel must urge clients to consider these "default" provisions carefully before deciding to skip the step of negotiating and drafting a partnership agreement.